-Step 1- To properly size the chimney for a masonry fireplace, the cross-sectional area of the chimney (ID - inner diameter) is to be a minimum of $1/12^{th}$ of the area of the firebox opening.
+Step 1- To properly size the chimney for a masonry fireplace, the cross-sectional area of the chimney (ID - inner diameter) is to be a minimum of 1/12th of the area of the firebox opening.

 Step 2- Install fireplace anchor plate.
-Seal the fireplace anchor plate to the masonry with high temperature opening flue Further secure the adhesive/sealant. fireplace anchor plate in each corner with four $\frac{1}{4}$ " x 2" tapcon type masonry anchors. maintain a Alwavs 1-inch airspace clearance from the mounting plate to combustible.
+Seal the fireplace anchor plate to the masonry opening with high temperature flue Further secure the adhesive/sealant. fireplace anchor plate in each corner with four 1/4" x 2" tapcon type masonry anchors.
+Alwavs maintain a 1-inch airspace clearance from the mounting plate to combustible.
 Note: Make sure the mounting plate is level and anchored to a flat surface.
 Modify the masonry to obtain a flat level surface if needed.

 Step 3- Assemble the Chimney: Secure the first chimney section to the fireplace anchor plate with a minimum of three self-drilling screws.
 Attach the remaining chimney sections above while still maintaining the required 2-inch airspace between combustible.
 Use a minimum of three self-drilling screws to attach per joint.
 Wall support brackets will need to be installed no more than 8 feet apart along the vertical chimney length.
-The final chimney height should be determined using the specifications found on page 4 under the heading "Termination Above Roof."
+The final chimney height should be determined using the specifications found on page 5 under the heading "Termination Above Roof."
 Be sure to enclose the chimney if it should pass through occupied areas.

-Step 4- Completing the top termination: Please refer to Step 8 on page 13 for instructions to complete the top termination.
-If the chimney is within a chase enclosure, please refer to page 21, Step 7, Option 2.
+Step 4- Completing the top termination: Please refer to Step 8 on page 14 for instructions to complete the top termination.
+If the chimney is within a chase enclosure, please refer to page 22, Step 7, Option 2.